Automate Graphic Design using Python

 • Coordinates (x, y)

-• Dimensions after resizing using percentage
+• Dimensions after resizing using percentages

 P.S:

-• You need to convert your png files to keep a transparent background.
+• You need to convert your PNG files to keep a transparent background.

-• Icons coordinates are defined using their size on both axes
+• Icons' coordinates are defined using their size on both axes

 Add the bar code